 $ aws configure Tip: You can deliver temporary credentials to the AWS CLI using your AWS Console session by running the command 'aws login'.
 AWS Access Key ID [None]: AWS Secret Access Key [None]: Default region name [None]: Default output format [None]:

 Run aws configure --profile work when you want a named profile instead of overwriting [default].
-If a value already exists in the profile files, it appears in brackets and pressing Enter keeps it.
+If a value already exists in the profile files, it appears in brackets and pressing Enter keeps it; environment variables and instance-role credentials do not populate these prompts.

 Related: How to configure multiple AWS CLI profiles